chrisizeful/SaveLoad/README.md

 #### InstanceDef and NodeDef

 There are two built-in types that extend Def and can be instantiated: InstanceDef and NodeDef.
 An InstanceDef defines data that populates an object.
 The data is duplicated per instance so that it is unique.
-These Defs require that an InstanceType be defined and an optional dictionary of Properties to fill the object with.
-If your object is a simple Node2D or Node3D, you can choose to set the Type to one of the built-in InstanceDef2D or InstanceDef3D classes.
+These Defs require that an InstanceType be defined and an optional dictionary of Properties to populate the object with.
+If your object is a simple Node2D or Node3D, you can choose to set the Type to one of the built-in InstanceDef2D/3D classes.
 A NodeDef is similar to an InstanceDef, but can take an optional Scene path to load/instantiate and an optional Script path to attach to the scene.

-If the Type has a StringName Definition property, it will be set to the name of the Def used to create it.
+If the Type has a StringName Definition property (like InstanceDef2D/3D), it will be set to the name of the Def used to create it.
 For one, this allows you to fetch data from the Def (see the IsCool property below).
 It exists in the Def but is not set on the instantiated object.

 The source for InstanceDef3D for reference:
 ```C#